 A person may not need to reduce their calorie intake by this much, however.
-Researchers also noted that in an earlier study, otherwise healthy people who reduced their calorie intake by 25% for 6 months also had reduced depressive symptoms.

 It is vital to note that calorie restriction can sometimes lead to the development of an eating disorder.
 It is also not safe for people who have an existing eating disorder or behaviors relating to disordered eating.

 Anyone who wishes to try calorie restriction should also speak to a doctor or a registered dietitian about how to ensure that they are getting enough nutrients.

 It is also important not to restrict calories or follow a low calorie diet in the long term, as this can